benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

-# Blockchain Proof of Authority Development Chain
+# Blockchain: Proof of Authority & Development Chain

 In this repository, I will set up a Testnet called BenjaminCoin to allow for offline BlockChain development.
 I will utilize Puppeth, to generate your genesis block, Geth, a command-line tool, and the Clique Proof of Authority algorithm.